 In April 2016, the Company entered into a research and collaboration agreement with an undisclosed private company to access novel technologies and paid \$3.5 million to support research activities and make an investment in the private company.
-At June 30, 2016, the Company has recorded \$1.8 million to other assets related to this investment and \$1.7 million was initially recorded to prepaid and other currents assets and will be amortized over the term of the agreement.
+The Company initially recorded \$1.8 million to other assets related to this investment and \$1.7 million was recorded to prepaid and other currents assets and is being amortized over the term of the agreement.
+At September 30, 2016, \$0.8 million remained recorded to prepaid research related to this collaboration.